clicedvly768/BadBuilderRust/README.md

 2. **Formatting (Windows Only):** BadBuilder will format your USB drive as FAT32, even if it’s larger than 32GB.
 > [!CAUTION]
 > Formatting a disk means that all data will be lost.
 Make sure you have selected the right drive before confirming the format.
 I am not responsible for any data loss.
-4. **Download Files:** BadBuilder will fetch the required exploit files or let you specify an existing location.
+3. **Download Files:** BadBuilder will fetch the required exploit files or let you specify an existing location.
-5. **Extract Files:** BadBuilder will automatically extract everything needed.
+4. **Extract Files:** BadBuilder will automatically extract everything needed.
+5. **Select default program**: BadBuilder will prompt you to choose a program that BadUpdate will try and invoke, being either [FreeMyXe](https://github.com/FreeMyXe/FreeMyXe), or [XeUnshackle](https://github.com/Byrom90/XeUnshackle)
-6. **Copy files:** BadBuilder will copy all of the extracted files to the correct locations.
+6. **Copy Files:** BadBuilder will copy all of the extracted files to the correct locations.
-5. **Add Homebrew (Optional):**
+7. **Add Homebrew (Optional):**
     - Specify the root folder of your homebrew application (e.g., `D:\Aurora 0.7b.2 - Release Package`).
+    - If no `.xex` files were located in the root folder, BadBuilder will prompt you for the path of the entry point.
     - BadBuilder will locate the `.xex` file inside.
     - If multiple `.xex` files exist, you’ll be prompted to choose the correct entry point.
     - First, all necessary files will be copied, then, the `.xex` file will be patched using **XexTool**.